PossibilityBear/mulib/README.md

 from here cargo leptos watches for changes and will put the processes scss file into ./target/site/package/

+# .Env
+There is a .env file at the project root which points sqlx to the location of the music database for compile time validation of sql exectued through sqlx macros.

 # Development serve and watch with:
 ```fish
 fish ./watch.fish
 ```
+This does 3 things:
+1. runs sqlx migration prior to startup (otherwise macros get mad)
+2. starts stylance with watch
+3. starts leptos with watch

 # Getting compilation errors from uuid or get_random?
 This is likely due to the get_random create not knowing which target to